 - Instead of pear – use apple, kiwi or pineapple.

-- Instead of water – use pineapple juice or (half pineapple, half water)
+- Instead of water – use pineapple juice or (half pineapple, half water).
+Don’t over marinate with pineapple juice as they ribs can get mushy.

 - Instead of onion – use green onion